NetResultsIT/UniqLogger/README.md

 There is also a Dbviewer tool to search through db-logged messages and a python script to import file-based logs into a db.

-Refer to 00-Compile file for compilation instructions
+Refer to lib/00-Compile file for compilation instructions

+In the example folder there is a sample app project that can be compiled to show the library features In the tests folder there are some unit and functional tests

 License is LGPL-2, if you need a commercial license, feel free to contact us.